 The leasehold for the Royal Arcade is currently owned by Bluston Securities Limited.

-The Royal Arcade, with its stunning ceiling (see below), is a must-see for any visitors to Mayfair.
+The Royal Arcade, with its ornate and beautiful ceiling, is a must-see for any visitors to Mayfair.